DHTMLX/docs-diagram/docs/api/selection/getsubid_method.md

 ### Description

-@short: returns the subId (if any) of the selected item
+@short: Returns the subId (if any) of the selected item

 ### Usage